samtomcom/ffmpeg_wrapper/README.md

   -q, --quiet           Hide the ffmpeg output.
 ```

-I would reccomend adding the script to the path / an alias so that it can be called from anyway easily.
+I would recommend adding the script to the path / an alias so that it can be called from anyway easily.
 Here, `ffmpeg_wrap` is the alias I have to `python /path/to/the/script/code.py`

 Files can be given by absolute or relative paths.